 To make things even more complex, the Dorking breed comes in a color called Silver Gray, which is a combination of light silver and black!

-As you can see, grey chicken breeds is a pretty difficult color to figure out when it comes to chickens!
+As you can see, grey chicken breeds are a pretty difficult color to figure out when it comes to chickens!
 There are a lot of different genes or gene combinations that result in a bird that appears grey.

-Your best bet, if you want a flock of grey colored birds, is to pick a popular breed and look for a blue variety.
+Your best bet, if you want a flock of grey-colored birds, is to pick a popular breed and look for a blue variety.
 If you want something a little more complicated, but more of an elegant grey, you can track down lavender.

 Keep in mind that color does not make a chicken and you should focus first and foremost on the type and quality of the bird itself.
-Many exhibition, like grey chicken breeds, lose the characteristics that made them great when breeders stop focusing on the big picture.
+Many exhibitions, like grey chicken breeds, lose the characteristics that made them great when breeders stop focusing on the big picture.